 The member appears in the list as Pending until they accept.
 Once accepted, their status updates and they can access the workspace according to the role and scope you configured.

 The invitee receives an email with a link to accept.
-When they do, you will see a confirmation in the Requests tab of the notification panel.
+You can also copy the invite link directly using the copy icon next to their name in the members list.
+When they accept, you will see a confirmation in the Requests tab of the notification panel.

 Roles and permissions